ecochampion for good

 While pickleball is viewed as a sport with less environmental impact than others, we believe it has great potential to be a leader in the green sports movement.

 Did you know that our beloved sport directly produces 77 million pounds of plastic every year?
-Since most plastic is not recyclable or compostable, gear like balls, plastic bottles, and nets end up in landfills and oceans.
-Paddles made from graphite, carbon fiber, and fiberglass aren’t either.
+Since most plastic is neither recyclable nor compostable, gear like balls, plastic bottles, and nets end up in landfills and oceans.
+Same with paddles made from graphite, carbon fiber, and fiberglass.

 As this sport’s popularity is on the rise, so are more erratic and extreme weather events: prolonged heat waves, drought, storms, and floods are no longer 100-year occurrences.
 Climate change and noise pollution are threatening outdoor play, player performance, and tournament attendance.